0cjs/sedoc/8bit/conn/dsub.md

 Numbering is always done from the male connctor (plug), starting at 1 at the upper left and going acrosss each row.
-Female connectors (sockets) correspondingly start at the upper left and go the other way.
+Female connectors (sockets) correspondingly start at the upper right and go the other way.
 Examples:

       DE-9M       DE-9F             DE-15M                DE-15F